Grief, Heart break, Rejection, Failure, Loneliness

 If you see a child crying in real life, what would you do?

 Seeing some videos where passerbys just ignore accident victims in need were so heartbreaking for me.
-If collectively as a society we forgot to embrace the crying child in us, how can we expect to have empathy for others?
+If collectively as a society we forgot to embrace the crying child in us, how can we expect

 Have you given yourself permission to properly process these experiences?